frankcj6/DeepAR_RNN_Time_Series_Forecasting/README.md

  ### Data Source

-The dataset being used in this project are from [city of Chicago Red Light camera Violations](https://data.cityofchicago.org/Transportation/Red-Light-Camera-Violations/spqx-js37).
+The dataset being used in this project are from [City of Chicago Red Light camera Violations](https://data.cityofchicago.org/Transportation/Red-Light-Camera-Violations/spqx-js37).
 This data is currently hosted by [Chicago Data Portal](http://www.cityofchicago.org/city/en/depts/cdot/supp_info/red-light_cameraenforcement.html).
 This dataset records the daily volume of violations created by the City of Chicago Red Light Program for each camera.

  ### Preprocessing